-The Star-Telegram wrote that the two principals told the parents that they would have to take their children “to Negro schools according to the Board of Education’s continued policy of operating segregated schools” (Como Elementary School for the Flaxes; George Washington Carver Elementary School, 1210 East 12th Street, for the Teals).
+The Star-Telegram wrote that the two principals told the two sets of parents that they would have to take their children “to Negro schools according to the Board of Education’s continued policy of operating segregated schools” (Como Elementary School for the Flaxes; George Washington Carver Elementary School, 1210 East 12th Street, for the Teals).

 The Star-Telegram wrote of the two encounters: “There was no demonstration or violence, and neither family entered a protest.”